-- " Treat providers and their staff with courtesy, dignity and respect. - " Pay all premiums and applicable cost sharing (i.e., deductible, coinsurance, copays). - " Make and keep appointments, be on time or call if they will be late or must cancel an appointment and have their DHMP identification card available at the time of service and pay for any charges for non-covered benefits. - " Report their symptoms and problems to their PCP, ask questions and take part in their health care. - " Learn about any procedure or treatment and think about it before it is done. - " Think about the outcomes of refusing treatment that their PCP suggests. - " Follow plans and instructions for care that they have agreed upon with their provider. - " Provide, to the extent possible, correct and necessary information and records that DHMP and its providers need in order to provide care. - " Understand their health problems and participate in developing mutually-agreed upon treatment goals to the degree possible. - " State their complaints and concerns in a civil and appropriate way. - " Learn and know about plan benefits (i.e., which services are covered and non-covered) and to contact a DHMP Health Plan Services representative with any questions. - " Inform providers or a representative from DHMP when not pleased with care or service. - " To notify DHMP of any third party insurance, including Medicare.
+- " Treat providers and their staff with courtesy, dignity and respect. - " Pay all premiums and applicable cost sharing (i.e., deductible, coinsurance, copays). - " Make and keep appointments, be on time or call if they will be late or must cancel an appointment and have their DHMP identification card available at the time of service and pay for any charges for non-covered benefits. - " Report their symptoms and problems to their PCP, ask questions and take part in their health care. - " Learn about any procedure or treatment and think about it before it is done. - " Think about the outcomes of refusing treatment that their PCP suggests. " Fallow plans and instructions for earn that they have garded upon with the - " Follow plans and instructions for care that they have agreed upon with their provider. - " Provide, to the extent possible, correct and necessary information and records that DHMP and its providers need in order to provide care. - " Understand their health problems and participate in developing mutually-agreed upon treatment goals to the degree possible. - " State their complaints and concerns in a civil and appropriate way. - " Learn and know about plan benefits (i.e., which services are covered and non-covered) and to contact a DHMP Health Plan Services representative with any questions. - " Inform providers or a representative from DHMP when not pleased with care or service. - To notify DHMP of any third party insurance, including Medicare.